-OVERVIEW: MacArthur is one of the largest foundations in the country, and is concerned with justice, peace, and the environment, many of the research grants involve social and environmental sciences.
+OVERVIEW: The MacArthur Foundation funds work that addresses justice, peace, and the environment, while many research grants involve social and environmental sciences.
 It does not have a program specific to STEM education, but has sometimes supported STEM research area as part of its other programs.

 IP TAKE: MacArthur recently made major changes to its grantmaking priorities.
-Start by figuring out if your higher ed program's interests overlap with MacArthur's, then pitch a proposal that serves an issue connected to your own.
+New and returning grantseekers should start by figuring out if their education program's interests overlap with MacArthur's, then pitch a proposal that connects the two.

-Grants from the MacArthur Foundation are often substantial and can be searched in the foundation’s grants database.
+Grants from the MacArthur Foundation are often substantial, in the hundreds of thousands or more, and can be searched in the foundation’s grants database.

 If your proposal is in line with MacArthur’s initiatives, the first step is to review the foundation’s Guidelines & Funding Cycles page to determine if your program area is currently issuing calls for proposals and/or accepting letters of inquiry.
 The foundation does not accept unsolicited applications.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).